 Cisplatin and other high risk agents

-For patients receiving cisplatin-based chemotherapy or another agent with high emetogenic risk (table 1 and table 2), we recommend antiemetic therapy with a combination of a 5-HT3 receptor antagonist, dexamethasone, and a neurokinin-1 receptor (NK1R) antagonist (aprepitant or fosaprepitant) (table 3) (Grade 1A).
+●For patients receiving cisplatin-based chemotherapy or another agent with high emetogenic risk (table 1 and table 2), we recommend antiemetic therapy with a combination of a 5-HT3 receptor antagonist, dexamethasone, and an NK1R antagonist (table 3) (Grade 1A).
 (See 'Efficacy' above.)

-•If aprepitant is used on day 1, we recommend maintenance therapy with a combination of aprepitant on days 2 and 3 and dexamethasone on days 2 through 4 (table 3) (Grade 1A).
-(See 'Management' above.)
+•If aprepitant is used on day 1, we recommend maintenance therapy with a combination of aprepitant on days 2 and 3 and dexamethasone on days 2 through 4 (table 3) (Grade 1A) (see 'Management' above).
+An alternative maintenance regimen is dexamethasone and metoclopramide on days 2 through 4.

 Anthracycline plus cyclophosphamide